Skip to content

 Applicants who are not from the UK or Ireland will need to provide evidence of their permanent rights to reside in the UK (or pre-settled status via the EU settlement scheme) with one of the following documents:

-• A ‘share code’.
+• A ‘share code’ confirming the applicants Right to Reside.
+A Right to Work code will not be accepted.
 For more information, please see gov.uk/view-prove-immigration-status

 • Residency stamp in the passport.
 Alongside the photo page of the passport.
 If the stamp is in an expired passport, please include the photo page of the valid passport.